 State Representative Kay Khan has represented Newton in the Massachusetts House of Representatives since 1995.
 She currently serves the 11th Middlesex district, which consists of Ward 1: Precincts 2, 3, Wards 2, 3, 4, and Ward 7: Precinct 2.
 Representative Khan has championed many projects to completion, including the implementation of the Auburndale and Waban sound barriers, the construction of the Lower Falls Pedestrian Bridge and the renovation of the Lower Falls Community Center.
 Currently, the Representative is working with a coalition of stakeholders to make all three Newton Commuter Rail Stations accessible and has already secured over $20 million in funding for the project through the Capital Improvement Plan.

-Representative Khan was appointed by Speaker Robert DeLeo in 2009 to serve as the House Chair of the Joint Committee on Children, Families, and Persons with Disabilities, and has served in this capacity ever since.
+Representative Khan was appointed by Speaker Robert DeLeo in 2009 to serve as the House Chair of the Joint Committee on Children, Families, and Persons with Disabilities, and served in this capacity until 2021.
 The Committee provides legislative oversight of the Department of Children and Families, the Department of Developmental Disabilities, the Department of Youth Services, the Department of Transitional Assistance, the Commission for the Blind, the Commission for the Deaf and Hard of Hearing, and the Massachusetts Rehabilitation Commission.
 The Committee also works closely with the Department of Early Education and Care as well as the Department of Mental Health.

 Representative Khan’s legislative portfolio celebrates and promotes diversity; she is an unshakable advocate for equal rights for all individuals, young and old, in the Commonwealth.
 Representative Khan’s legislation to ban conversion therapy was one of the first bills signed into law during the current legislative session, thus advancing LGTBQ+ rights one-step further in the Commonwealth.
 Some of her other legislative priorities this session include ending child marriage in Massachusetts, expanding access to maternal health care, and promoting better outcomes for justice-involved youth and women.